Hugh Bartlett

-Hugh Tryon Bartlett DFC (7 October 1914 – 26 June 1988) was a cricketer who played as an attacking left-handed batsman for Sussex either side of World War II.
+Hugh Tryon Bartlett DFC (7 October 1914 – 26 June 1988) was an English cricketer who played as an attacking left-handed batsman for Sussex either side of World War II.

 Early years

 Bartlett was born in Balaghat, India, and moved to England at the age of nine.
 He captained Dulwich College for three seasons.
 In 1933 – his last season for the school – he hit two double hundreds in successive weeks and set a Dulwich record of 228 against Mill Hill (the record stood until 2006, when Arthur Mitchell hit 230 not out at a lower age group).
 He won blues at Cambridge University for three years and in 1936 captained them in the Varsity match.
 After a few matches with Surrey, he settled down as an amateur at Sussex.

 1938

 Bartlett's finest year was 1938.
 While travelling by train to Leeds to play Yorkshire in May, his captain Jack Holmes told him : "If you score 50 I will give you your cap ... a 50 against Yorkshire is worth 150 against any other county."
 Sussex lost their first five wickets for 106 when Bartlett joined Harry Parks.
 They added 126 in 75 minutes of which Bartlett scored 94.
 The bowlers were Bill Bowes, Hedley Verity, Frank Smailes, Emmott Robinson and Cyril Turner.
 He hit seven sixes (all off Verity) and nine fours.
 In two overs by Verity, Bartlett scored 062660 and 006606.
 The last six was his final scoring shot as he tried to hit Smailes over long off and was caught by Maurice Leyland "with his heels on the boundary and left hand outstretched".
 Bartlett was duly awarded his county cap.

 Later at Lord's, Bartlett made 175 not out in his first appearance for Gentlemen against the Players.
 One six off Morris Nichols deposited the ball in a grandstand turret.
 He hit Nichols for five fours in an over, Peter Smith for two fours and two sixes off another.
 In all, he hit 24 fours and four sixes in 165 minutes.
 His last 75 runs came in 46 minutes; with last man Ken Farnes (10), he added 82 in 45 minutes.
 "I do not recall", wrote the Cricketer correspondent, "even Jessop treating professional bowling quite so roughly as he did in this innings".